-If you don't pay your real property taxes in Michigan, your property will be forfeited to the county and foreclosed.
+If you don't pay your delinquent real property taxes in Michigan, your property will be forfeited to the county and then foreclosed.

-How a tax forfeiture works.
-A delinquent-tax property will be forfeited to the county treasurer on March 1st in the second year of the delinquency.
-However, a forfeiture does not mean that you have lost your home.
-In this situation, “forfeiture” just means that your home is going to be foreclosed.
-In fact, you get about a year after the forfeiture to pay off the debt before you lose the home to the foreclosure (Mich.
+You'll get about a year after the forfeiture to pay off the debt before you lose the home in a tax foreclosure.
+(Mich.
 Comp.
 Laws § 211.78g).
-(This year-long time period is called a "redemption period," which is explained in more detail below.)
+This year-long period is called a "redemption period," which is explained in more detail below.

-You get about one year to pay off the delinquent amounts following the forfeiture.
-This is called "redeeming" the property and will halt the foreclosure.
+You get about one year to pay off the delinquent amounts to "redeem" the home following the forfeiture (not the foreclosure).

-Your deadline to redeem.
-March 31st in the third year of the delinquency is generally the last day you get to redeem the home (Mich.
+March 31st in the third year of the delinquency is generally the last day you get to redeem the home.
+(Mich.
 Comp.
 Laws § 211.78g).
-(If you contest the foreclosure by filing a written objection with the court, your deadline to redeem is within 21 days after the court enters the foreclosure judgment) (Mich.
+But if you contest the foreclosure by filing a written objection with the court, your deadline to redeem is within 21 days after the court enters the foreclosure judgment.
+(Mich.
 Comp.
 Laws § 211.78k).